bambinos/bambi/docs/faq.rst

 use variational inference, which is much faster than MCMC, but is not as flexible.
 You can also try respecifying your model, or using a different prior.

-Can infernece in Bambi be sped up using GPUs/TPUs?
+Can inference in Bambi be sped up using GPUs/TPUs?
 ----------------------------
 Yes, Bambi supports inference on GPUs and TPUs using the numpyro and blackjax backends.
 See the API for "fit" method for more details